Teahouse Treks

 Annapurna Short Base Camp Trek Highlights

-• See Annapurna I, Annapurna South, Machhapuchhre, Hiunchuli, Gangapurna, and other peaks
+• Close-up views of Annapurna I, Annapurna South, Machhapuchhre, Hiunchuli, and Gangapurna

 The best time for the Annapurna Short Base Camp Trek is spring and autumn.